Prompt engineering for empathic voice interfaces

 1<voice_only_response_format>

 If you find the default behavior of the LLM acceptable, then you may only need a very short system prompt.
-Customizing the LLM’s behavior more and maintaining consistency in longer and more varied conversations often requires lengthening the prompt.
+Customizing the LLM’s behavior more and maintaining consistency in longer and more varied conversations often requires longer prompts.

 Expressive prompt engineering

-Expressive prompt engineering is Hume’s term for techniques that embed emotional expression measures into conversations to allow language models to respond effectively to the user’s expressions.
-Hume’s EVI uses our expression measurement models to measure the user’s expressions in their tone of voice.
-You can use the system prompt to guide how the AI voice responds to these non-verbal cues.
-EVI measures these expressions in real time and converts them into text-based descriptions to help the LLM understand not just what the user said, but how they said it.
-EVI detects 48 distinct expressions in the user’s voice and ranks these expressions by our model’s confidence that they are present in the user’s speech.
-Then, we append text descriptions of the top 3 expressions to the end of each User message to communicate the user’s tone of voice to the LLM.
+Expressive prompt engineering is our term for instructing language models on how to use Hume’s expression measures in conversations.
+EVI measures the user’s vocal expressions in real time and converts them into text-based indicators to help the LLM understand not just what the user said, but how they said it.
+EVI detects 48 distinct expressions in the user’s voice and ranks these expressions by our model’s confidence that they are present.
+Text-based descriptions of the user’s top 3 expressions are appended to the end of each User message to indicate the user’s tone of voice.
+You can use the system prompt to guide how the AI voice responds to these non-verbal cues of the user’s emotional expressions.

 For example, our demo uses an instruction like the one below to help EVI respond to expressions: